ifedorenko/com.ifedorenko.m2e.mavendev/README.md

 For Maven Plugin developers this provides ability to run and debug plugin directly from Eclipse workspace.
-Changes to plugin sources, pom.xml dependencies, etc, are picked up during next Run/Debug as Maven Build or Maven IT launch.
+Changes to plugin sources, pom.xml dependencies, etc, are picked up during next Run/Debug as Maven Build or Maven JUnit Test launch.
 Breakpoints and sources lookup will automatically work in plugin,  plugin dependencies and maven runtime code.

 For Maven Core developers this provides ability to run and debug maven directly from eclipse workspace.
 Changes to maven core source, dependencies, etc, are picked up during next Run-As Maven Build or Maven IT launch.
-Additionally, Run/Debug as Maven IT launch configuration can be used to run majority of Maven Core integration tests directly from Eclipse workspace.
+Additionally, Run/Debug as 'Maven JUnit Test' launch configuration can be used to run majority of Maven Core integration tests directly from Eclipse workspace.

 # Prerequisites